 • the capital only, or

 • both the income and capital of the trust.

 A Settlor is a person who has put property into the trust.
 Property is normally put into the trust when it is created, but it can also be added at a later date.

-Sometimes the Courts will create a trust, for example; when deciding how to deal with property for the benefit of a child or an incapacitated person who cannot manage his or her own affairs.
+Sometimes the courts will create a trust when, for example, deciding how to deal with property for the benefit of a child or an incapacitated person who cannot manage his or her own affairs.

-Trust law and the taxation of trusts can be complicated.
-If you want to create a trust you should seek professional advice.
-An expert can then draw up the trust deed for you, and give advice on other legal matters relating to trusts.
+Trust law and the taxation of trusts can be complicated, so if you want to create a trust you should seek professional advice from an expert, who can then draw up the trust deed for you, and give advice on related legal matters.

 What are my responsibilities as a trustee?

 Your responsibilities depend on the type of trust and the terms under which the trust is created.
-The Settlor may have given instructions that trustees carry out various functions, and trust law may impose further obligations.
+The Settlor may have given instructions that trustees carry out various functions, and trust law may impose further obligations, including:

-- notifying the Inland Revenue that tax is due, within six months of the end of the tax year for which it is due, where you have not received a tax return for the year
+• notifying the Inland Revenue that tax is due within six months of the end of the tax year for which it is due

 What happens when a trust ceases to exist?